How To Calculate Passive Perception

 • Specific Senses: While the general Passive Perception covers a range of sensory inputs, specific situations might prioritize certain senses.
 If you are specifically relying on your hearing, your GM might ask for a Passive Perception check based on your character's hearing, possibly using a different skill or ability score than Wisdom.

 • Traits and Abilities: Certain character traits, feats, or abilities can explicitly boost your passive perception.
 These are highly game-specific and need to be reviewed within the rules of the specific RPG you are playing.
-For instance, a keen-eyed character might have a racial bonus to Perception.
+Here's a good example: a keen-eyed character might have a racial bonus to Perception.

 • Magical Items: Items that enhance senses, such as goggles of night vision or enchanted hearing aids, can significantly improve your Passive Perception.